 Keira secures the final SOTW award of the year, being only the second student to get three this year.
 She led the way with her puzzle idea for Mrs. Meloche’s going away gift, and she showed the initiative to get the process started with sketching out the design.
 That’s some fine, creative talent you have, Keira!

 Leave your supportive comments for Keira here.

 Next week promises to be a busy one!
-We’ll get started with Monday’s pot luck.
+As indicated on Dojo, we’ve scheduled a class pot luck for Wednesday.
+See the sign up poster and discuss options with your child(ren).
+Message me, or send the info with your child next week, but the sooner the better.
 Due to virtually no space in our fridges at school, it would be best if items needing refrigeration or heating be dropped off (any time after 11:45).
 Otherwise, consider a cooler or crock pot if sending items in the morning.
 Please ensure you label your containers and utensils so they are returned.
 Pre-portioning items is requested to save time and the hunt for knives and spatulas.
-We have 22 students in the class but don’t feel the need to bring 22 portions; there should be a lot of food and, as I recall, our last pot luck had far too many leftovers.
-I’ll send out a reminder message about the pot luck on Sunday.
+We have 30 students in the class but don’t feel the need to bring 30 portions; there should be a lot of food and, as I recall, our last pot luck had far too many leftovers.
+I’ll send out a reminder message about the pot luck on Monday.

 Thursday, the last day of school, is our final assembly of the year.
 This tends to be a long one but you’re welcome to join us if you’re free.
 It starts at 8:45.
 Thursday is also when your child will meet his/her grade seven teacher, and receive the final report card.